samuaaltonen/supercell-coding-challenge/NOTES.md

 - Added keybind for ESC to close the game for conveniency
 - Noticed that there was no variance between games in ball spawning direction. srand random seed initializer was missing, added it.
 - Generated heart and energy battery assets with DALL-E and edited with Photoshop into same spritesheet
+- Added health and energy bars for both sides
+- Added taking damage if other side scores a goal
+- Modified score to be given based on successfull defends instead.
+Score amount is proportional to ball velocity.
+- Added rendering score which targets actual score every frame (to achieve running score count).
+Changes depending on distance to actual score and score change rate to get accelerating score increase effect.